Inpher/samples/README.txt

 A searchable encryption scheme is used to search the archive on s3 without downloading the encrypted archive.

-Note: <Install>
+Note: inpher.io/wiki
+Please consult the Inpher documentation regarding the security of this software and to get familiar with the initial configuration.
 You need to setup the "config.properties" file to define the storage and search backend.
-Currently supported: Amazon S3, Local file system, Solar, Elasticsearch
+Currently supported: Amazon S3, Local file system, Solar, Elasticsearch.

 Usage: